Spring Theme and Centers for Preschoolers

 • Go on a nature walk: you can have your children collect leaves, tiny branches, flowers, mini rocks, acorns, etc., and bring them inside to make a nature collage.

-• Fly like a bird: have races from one end of the playground to the other, flapping their arms (wings) like birds.
+• Fly like a bird: race from one end of the playground to the other, flapping their arms (wings) like birds.

 • Dance with the wind: take your radio out and play music.
 Let the children dance and pretend they are moving leaves in the wind.